sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 HASS takes place in the industrialization phase, to screen hardware components, to indentify possible unidentified or lattent faults  - in practice it might just happen that a batch of a certain element, might be out of its specs, for wathever reason, ... if this is not detected in the fabrication stage, the proble will most possibly surface at the end user end, ...
 As a reference is possible to look for the case of the Samsung Galaxy Note 7, that under some cases, was known to explode, allegedy due to irregularities in its batteries.
 It is estimated that this issues costed the firm around $5 billion.

-These methods are used to IDENTIFICATION and CORRECTION of possible or eventual faults at the hardware component level.
+These methods are used for IDENTIFICATION and CORRECTION of possible or eventual faults at the hardware component level.

 ## TEST PROCESS STEPS and ACTIVITIES